 Read with friends

 If you can’t read alone or need company while reading, Join or start a book club.
 I personally prefer reading alone but I enjoy those odd book discussions with readers in Book clubs.
 If you can’t find book club nearby you, you can find it online.
 I love to discuss the books online with the readers from across the world.
 It fascinates me how differently we all interpret the same book and I always learn something new.
 Another way is find a friend who likes to read, and ask him (or make him) to read the same book you want to read or read the same book he is reading and then discuss chapter by chapter.
-This will make you understand and enjoy the book at another level.
+This will make you understand and enjoy the book at another level and will cultivate your reading habit.

 Buy an e-Reader